0xGhazy/quick-chat/README.md

 }
 ```

-- By starting the client thread, it will trigger the Overrided `run` method from teh `Runnable` interface. which will handle the incomming client requests by the specified flag in the request message.
+- By starting the client thread, it will trigger the Overrided `run` method from the `Runnable` interface. which will handle the incoming client requests by the specified flag in the request message.

-- Each client request to be handled by the handler must consist of FLAG, DELIMITER, ad Payload. handler will parse it and choose which function will be executed and replay tp the client.
+- Each client request to be handled by the handler must consist of FLAG, DELIMITER, and PAYLAOD. handler will parse it choose which function will be executed and replay it to the client.

-Parsing incomming command from the client:
+Parsing incoming commands from the client:

 ```java
     // reading commands from the client side.